Frequently Asked Questions about Berkey Water Filters

 We have a whole page on our website devoted to that topic!
 Learn how to choose the right Berkey Water Filter.

-Your Black Berkey filter elements will never stop working; the filtration rate just slows down.
+The Black Berkey filters in your unit will never stop working; the rate that the filters produce water will slow down, this is an indication that the filter need cleaned.
 This brings us to the second method.
 If after cleaning your elements they do not filter any faster; it is time to replace them.

 I hear a lot about the Big Berkey, is this the best system for me?